Leather Types: Vachetta Leather

 What do you know about Vachetta Leather?

-Vachetta leather generally comes from the bull’s shoulder, making it a tough, long lasting and hard wearing leather.
-Vachetta is a very natural type of leather, coloured by using only dyes.
-It has no protection or additive treatments applied after its colouring process making it very absorbent.
+Vachetta leather generally comes from the bull's shoulder, making it a tough, long lasting and hard wearing leather.
+Vachetta is a very natural type of leather, coloured using only dyes.
+It has no protection or additive treatments applied after its colouring process, making it very absorbent.
 This comes with pros and cons.

 Leather is a skin and needs to be looked after, just like you do.
 You should wipe the handles of your bag down with a damp cloth after use.
 This will remove any natural oils from the surface of the leather.
 By doing this you will greatly prolong the life of your handles.
 Removing the oils before they have had a chance to soak in will keep the colour of the leather looking newer for longer.

 If you're unlucky enough to be caught out in the rain, or you place your bag down on a wet bar, you should blot the wet area with a dry cloth.
 Do not rub the area.
 Rubbing the area can cause it to become uncharacteristically shiny and it also runs the risk of spreading the stain.

 Be prepared.
 Protect your item.

 Above: We have Care Products available on our website for protecting Vachetta Leather

 Our Protection Cream applies an invisible barrier over the surface of the leather, protecting it from all day-to-day dirt and grime, slows down spillages soaking in into the leather, repels ink and it also has a UV light barrier to help slow down colour fade.